twilio/authy-openvpn/README.md

 * libcurl4-openssl-dev
 * libpam0g-dev

-## Basic Instruction to create the .deb
+## Basic Instructions to create the .deb

 * Create the .tar.gz of the code
 * dpkg-buildpackage -rfakeroot

+## Basic Instructions to create the .rpm

+* Create the .tar.gz of the code and move it inside the rpmbuild/SOURCES
+* rpmbuild -v -bb --clean SPECS/authy-open-vpn.spec